kaikiat/fyp-cd/README.md

 ## Argo Rollouts Installation
 1. Install argo rollouts with helm `helm install argo-rollouts argo_rollouts --namespace argo-rollouts`
 2. Install service monitor for argo rollouts `kubectl apply -f prometheus_configuration/service-monitor-argorollouts.yaml -n argo-rollouts`, after installing helm.
+3. Resync the app in argocd if needed since argo rollouts is installed.
+After that you should also receive an email notification
-3. Verify that rollout is working by running `kubectl argo rollouts dashboard` to open the rollout web ui.
+4. Verify that rollout is working by running `kubectl argo rollouts dashboard` to open the rollout web ui.
-4. Alternative verify the app using `python3 client/client_3_ssl.py -u ws://$MASTER_SERVICE_IP/client/ws/speech -r 32000 -t abc --model="SingaporeCS_0519NNET3" client/audio/episode-1-introduction-and-origins.wav`
+5. Alternative verify the app using `python3 client/client_3_ssl.py -u ws://$MASTER_SERVICE_IP/client/ws/speech -r 32000 -t abc --model="SingaporeCS_0519NNET3" client/audio/episode-1-introduction-and-origins.wav`

 ## Grafana Dashboard Set Up
 1. Go to `http://localhost:3000/login` to view the Grafana Web UI.
 The username is `admin`, the password is `prom-operator`